 Once again Joe was on the outside looking in.
 But an old opponent, John McGraw — the victim of Bush's heroics in the memorable 1913 World Series — was in need of pitching; he threw Bullet Joe another lifeline, signing him to a contract with the Giants on June 29.
 But Joe lasted barely long enough to dirty his uniform.
 He pitched in three games — starting two — beating the Boston Braves on July 2, 4-1, with an impressive seven-hitter; but getting bombed by the Brooklyn Robins on July 9, giving up seven hits and four runs in the first inning.
 He was released by the Giants on July 19.

 Wasting little time, in late August, Bush joined the Toledo Mud Hens of the Double A American Association, led by manager Casey Stengel.
 Stengel put together an assemblage of major league cast-offs for a stretch run at Toledo's first pennant.
-Bullet Joe "turned in four important victories," according to the New York Times.16 Toledo won the pennant and went on to win the Little World Series championship, 5 games to 1, over the International League's Buffalo Bisons.
+Bullet Joe "turned in four important victories," according to the New York Times.20 Toledo won the pennant and went on to win the Little World Series championship, five games to one, over the International League's Buffalo Bisons.
 Bush pitched and took the one Toledo loss.

 On December 7, Toledo released Bullet Joe, and later its other veterans, Irish Meusel and Everett Scott.